Using IRIS to Mentor First-Year Teachers

 As many states face critical teacher shortages, IRIS is honored to play a role in helping UCP Charter Schools to help prepare, mentor, and retain first-year teachers in Florida.
 We’re excited about the ways that Angelica used IRIS with this particular group, and we’re sharing her story to give others ideas about ways to use IRIS that they might not have thought of and to do our part to stem the loss of new special education teachers within the first three years of their career.
 Good preparation is key, as is strong mentoring.

-In the video below, Angelica shares more about why she chose IRIS and how she used our resources to support UCP’s 32 first-year teachers.
+In the video below, Angelica shares more about why she chose IRIS and how she used our resources to support UCP’s 32 first-year teachers (time: 2:16).

 Hello, my name is Angelica Fulchini Scruggs, and I’m a postdoctoral scholar at the University of Central Florida working with the IRIS Center.

 One project that I worked on recently is a teacher mentorship project working with the UCP Schools here in Central Florida and all of their first-year teachers.
 While working on this project, I created a platform on the Seesaw application that allowed my teachers to have constant communication with each other and with me, able to share and post videos of their classroom, ask questions, and constantly have conversations that are helping them grow as teachers all in their first year.

 One of the things that I offered on Seesaw was adding IRIS Modules weekly for my teachers to have access to in order to help them with things like family communication and conversations, behavior management, or even working specifically in subject-area matter.
 While working with my teachers, they said that using the IRIS Modules actually helped them and benefited when they took their teacher certification examinations here in Florida.
 They used the materials that they found on our Seesaw app through the modules to make sure they really understand certain parts of being a teacher that were on the test.